RubixML/ML/docs/basic-introduction.md

 For the purposes of the introduction, we'll use a simple [Hold Out](cross-validation/hold-out.md) validator which takes a portion of the dataset for testing and leaves the rest for training.
 The Hold Out validator requires the user to set the ratio of testing to training samples as a constructor parameter.
 Let's choose to use a factor of 0.2 (20%) of the dataset for testing leaving the rest (80%) for training.

+!!! note
-> **Note:** 20% is a good default choice however your mileage may vary.
+    20% is a good default choice however your mileage may vary.
 The important thing to note here is the trade off between more data for training and more data to produce better testing results.

 ```php
 use Rubix\ML\CrossValidation\HoldOut;